 Yes, the tour would have been a bit more enjoyable if it had been warm and dry.
 The boys probably would have ridden a tandem and a baby seat behind my bike.
 However, you can’t always control the weather.
 Sometimes you just have to make the best of things and enjoy the ride, which is exactly what we did.

 Many thanks to Fat Tire Tours for the fun, yet wet ride during our stay in Paris.
 We were guests of Fat Tire Tour for one week as the winners of their Fat Tire Tours Paris trip giveaway.
-I was not asked to write about our experience or express any views.
-I am simply sharing because I think it is information every family should know.
 As always, my opinions are my own; when they aren’t you will be the first to know.